 Net use U: /delete

-Now you need to extend the volume from the GUI of the Disk Management console (Action -> Attach VHD -> Extend volume).
+Now you need to increase the volume size from the Disk Management console GUI (Action -> Attach VHD -> Extend volume).

-Or use following PowerShell script to automatically extend the vhdx file to the maximum available size:
+Or use the following PowerShell script to automatically extend the VHDX file to the maximum available size:

 <#